Tanz0rz/haxe-fmod/docs/guides/flixel.md

 ## Setup

 Call `FmodFlxSetup.init(?settings)` once, in your first state.
-It initializes FMOD with the given [settings](banks-and-settings.md#settings), registers `FmodFlxUpdater` as a global plugin so `FmodManager.Update()` runs every frame in every state, and wires flixel's own audio controls to FMOD.
+It initializes FMOD with the given [settings](banks-and-settings.md#settings), registers `FmodFlxUpdater` as a global plugin so `FmodManager.Update()` runs every frame in every state, forwards `FlxG.signals.focusGained` and `focusLost` to `FmodManager.SetWindowFocused` (see [FmodManager](fmod-manager.md#window-focus)), and wires flixel's own audio controls to FMOD.
 The volume keys and sound tray drive the FMOD master bus, `FlxG.sound.volume` and `FlxG.sound.muted` map to bus volume and mute, and the tray's beep is silenced because FMOD owns the audio now.

 ```haxe
 import haxefmod.flixel.FmodFlxSetup;